primaza/primazactl/README.md

         - enables primaza tenant to access the namespace
     - creates two service accounts for the service-namespace to access kubernetes resources based on two different roles.
     - provides join cluster service account with access to the namespace
-- Options.
+- Apply.
    - combines each of the four other commands into a single command.
    - reads required values from a specified options file.
    - processes everything defined in the file.
 If all are specified:
-        - creates a tenant, joins cluster, createsg application and service namespaces.
+        - creates a tenant, joins cluster, creates application and service namespaces.

 ## Create tenant command